Flavor & Ingredient Tips

 -

 Sift the self-raising flour into the bowl.
-Gently fold the flour into the wet mixture using a spatula or large spoon, being careful not to overmix – fold just until no flour streaks remain.
+Fold it in gently with a spatula or large spoon just until no dry streaks remain.

 -

-Divide the batter equally between the two prepared cake tins.
-Smooth the tops with a spatula.
+Divide the batter evenly between the prepared tins and smooth the tops with a spatula.

 -

-Bake in the preheated oven for 20-25 minutes or until the cakes are golden and a toothpick inserted in the center comes out clean.
+Bake for 20-25 minutes, until the cakes are golden and a toothpick inserted into the center comes out clean.

 -

-Remove from the oven and leave the cakes to cool in the tins for 5 minutes, then turn out onto a wire rack to cool completely.
+Let the cakes cool in their tins for 5 minutes, then turn them out onto a wire rack and cool completely.

 -